intona/ethernet-debugger/README.rst

 About
 =====

 This is the host program / userspace driver for the Intona Ethernet Debugger.
+It provides a "userspace driver" to Wireshark for packet capturing, and can access special hardware features.

 Copyright
 =========